Poetry Over the Years: The Highlights

 A Scent I Can No Longer Trust (February 28th, 2020) -

-Inspired by how scent can trigger memories of someone you used to know, I walked out of my Psychology class and caught a whiff in the hallway: the same scent of my ex's perfume.
-I felt the need to personify this sense and express my frustrations with this reminder.
+After learning how scent can often trigger memories of someone you used to know, I walked out of my Psychology class and caught a sudden whiff of my ex's lavender-scented perfume.
+In order to move past this, I decided to address & personify this scent, as a means to express my frustrations with this reminder.

 You continue to return, yet we never speak.